 - a.
 Point locations are based on Chinese Acupuncture and Moxibustion (CAM 3rd Edition 2010: Cheng, Xinnong). - b.
 Points on the exam have been chosen by a randomized selection. - c.
 Point markers on the trunk will be equal to the size of a quarter. - d.
 Point markers on extremities and face will be about a penny in size. - e.
-Acupuncture points will consist of all regular channel points and extra points.
-Off-limits points: no scalp, ear, or within the hairline.
-No groin or breast/nipple area. - f.
+In areas with multiple points in close proximity, precise point location will be assessed using stricter criteria, including accurate cun measurement and correct meridian identification. - f.
+Acupuncture points will consist of all regular channel points and extra points. - g.
 No points list will be provided.